Approach to risk management

 The Merafe Board is responsible for our governance of risk and for setting levels of risk tolerance.
 It has tasked the Audit and Risk Committee with assisting the Board in carrying out its risk responsibilities.
 The process of risk management has been delegated to management and the Audit and Risk Committee, acting on behalf of the Board, ensures that there is ongoing assessment and monitoring of our risks.
 The Merafe Executive Committee is accountable to the Board for designing, implementing and monitoring Merafe’s risk management processes and senior managers are responsible for effectively managing risks within their respective areas of responsibility.

-Merafe’s risk management policy and framework describes our risk management philosophy, approach and process and guides the implementation of our risk management process in a uniform manner across the Company.
+Merafe’s risk management policy and framework (available on our website) describes our risk management philosophy, approach and process and guides the implementation of our risk management process in a uniform manner across the Company.

 Certain risks are inherent in a mining business and these need to be managed effectively.
 The Venture’s risk management system allows it to pursue business opportunities and grow shareholder value, while at the same time developing and protecting its people, assets, environment and reputation.
 Its processes are defined within a risk framework that is well understood across its operations.

 Both Merafe and the Venture undertake comprehensive quarterly risk reviews, the results of which are included in their annual business plans and regularly reviewed.

 The Board will continue in 2020 to focus on the principal risks set out hereunder as well as attempting to identify any further emerging risks in a fast changing environment.

 Our principal risks, which include risks related to the Venture, are the following: